Did anyone see where my 3.25% interest rate went?

 What's the Advantage of Using Kroboth & Helm Mortgage, Inc. Over a Bank?

 It's all about more options.
 We have over a dozen wholesale lenders we do business with and they all specialize in different types of loans.
 Some require little money down on a purchase, others offer incredible rates to highly-qualified borrowers, and a few will even allow us to refinance someone up to 200% loan to value, sometimes more.
 With expanded income and credit guidelines, faster turn times, an office in your backyard, and so many choices, we feel we can offer you the best loan at the best price while not sacrificing our service.
-We'd be happy to explain what options we may have for you, so call, e-mail or even fill out the form available on this site by clicking HERE
+We'd be happy to explain what options we may have for you, so call, e-mail or even fill out the CONTACT FORM

 And rest-assured, there is still time to lock in a historically-low interest rate.
 Check out this chart for some perspective and CONTACT US

 For the longest time, we thought the credit scoring model was 2 parts magic, one part fairy dust, and three parts pi times the square root of the sum of the numbers in your social security number.
 But now we know better; it's all magic.

 Black magic for a lot of folks these days.
 But there are some things we can do to lift the curse of sub-600 scores from our land.
 Stop killing your credit!

 Ignoring the FACTORS

 that influence your credit score is like ignoring that pesky rash that keeps coming back.
 Stop itching and start treating the cause.
 There are some obvious things that pummel your score like foreclosures, bankruptcy, judgments, collections, late payments, maxed out credit cards, and lack of accounts.
 But some of the silent wolves have snuck their way into the hen house and those are the ones that are killing my clients' credit scores.